 If management is to reward a specific behavior or accomplishment, then it is rewarded for each and every employee.
-Likewise, if being late to work more than three times each week is a violation of company policy, then every employee in violation should receive warning or counseling for this behavior.
+Likewise, if being late to work more than three times each week is a violation of company policy, then every employee in violation should receive a warning or counseling for this behavior.

 For example, if your style is to talk like a sailor and curse freely, then it would be wrong to expect employees to adhere to a strict no profanity in the workplace policy.
-But if management keeps their language clean, respectful and professional, it can easily set the workplace up to follow a no profanity in the workplace policy.
+But if management keeps their language clean, respectful, and professional, it can easily set the workplace up to follow a no profanity in the workplace policy.

 When considering methods for coaching and counseling employees who have gotten off track, remember all employees are unique and a one-size-fits-all method will fail.
 The actions taken in coaching/counseling sessions should be tailored to the behavior requiring disciplinary action with the main goal of getting to the root of the problem.

 Documentation is a Must

 You must document everything when it comes to employee disciplinary measures, even informal verbal warnings.
-These documentations should be placed in the employee’s file and at the minimum should include the date, offense, type of warning given and any statements given by the employee.
+These documents should be placed in the employee’s file and at the minimum should include the date, offense, type of warning given and any statements given by the employee.

 Properly handled discipline in the workplace can be beneficial for both the employee and the business.
-It allows the employee a chance to correct problems and through coaching and counseling get on a higher performing work track.
+It allows the employee a chance to correct problems and through coaching and counseling get on a higher-performing work track.